-The City of Ashland is very committed to green building practices as well.
+The City of Ashland is committed to green building practices as well, from new construction to small remodels to individual appliance purchases.
 The Ashland Conservation Division was established more than 20 years ago and is responsible for operating water, recycling, air quality and energy conservation programs.
-The division works with the Ashland School District, Southern Oregon University, Ashland businesses and residents to increase the efficiency of their resource usage.
+The division works with Ashland residents, businesses, the Ashland School District, Southern Oregon University, Asante Ashland Community Hospital and other community groups, to increase the efficiency of their resource usage.
 The Conservation Division offers energy and water expertise, programs and guidance to Ashland residents and contractors.
 Zero interest loans or cash incentives are available to both residential and business customers for implementing the efficient use of electric energy in both new construction and existing homes.
-Solar electric system and solar water heating incentives are also available in addition to tax credits available through the Oregon Department of Energy.
-The Conservation Staff also conducts free on site home energy and water analysis reviews to identify ways to increase efficiency.
+Solar electric system and solar water heating incentives are also available in addition to tax credits through the Oregon Department of Energy.
+The Conservation Staff conducts free on site home energy and water analysis reviews to identify ways to increase efficiency.

 In addition to the City of Ashland’s green building policies, there are also environmentally friendly companies that offer remodeling and commercial development.
 D.A.
 Boldt Construction is a certified green builder who offers both residential and commercial new construction and remodeling.
 Reichenshammer Building and Design is a Green Business Council Member through the Oregon Home Builders Association and Mike Neely, president of Ken Krumdieck Inc., is a Certified Green Professional in the industry.

-In addition, Ashland has companies like Adroit Construction, which focus primarily on large commercial development and construction, in addition to smaller builders, contractors and developers whose focus is also on building quality projects.
+Ashland has companies like Adroit Construction, which focus primarily on large commercial development and construction throughout our region and beyond, in addition to smaller builders, contractors and developers whose focus is also on building quality projects.
 Communities such as Mountain Meadows Retirement Community, which has won national acclaim, are architecturally designed around Ashland’s beautiful natural setting.

-The ENERGY STAR label is awarded to homes that are built by following the North West Energy Star Single Family homes requirements, resulting in homes that are at least 15% more energy efficient than code homes.
+The City’s new “SmartBuild” program utilizes ENERGY STAR certification for homes that are built by following the Northwest Energy Star Single Family homes requirements, resulting in homes that are at least 15% more energy efficient than code homes.
 These savings are typically achieved through a combination of tight duct systems, ENERGY STAR qualified windows, increased insulation levels, and high-efficiency water heating equipment, appliances, and lighting.
-For more information on the northwest version of this national program, check out the websitewww.northwestenergystar.com.
+For more information on the northwest version of this national program, check out the website www.northwestenergystar.com

 For more information on residential energy conservation programs, call (541) 552-2063.